swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 * * * * *

 One of the useful features of Python are its compound data types.
-The main two are lists and dictionaries, but we will mention sets and tuples as well.
+The main two are lists and dictionaries, but we will mention tuples as well.
 We will also go over reading text data from files.

 ## Lists